Precepts of the Church: Nature of these commandments

+All these laws when binding on the faithful universally are truly commandments of the Catholic Church.
+In the technical sense, however, the table of these Commandments does not contain doctrinal pronouncements.
+Such an inclusion would render it too complex.
+The Commandments of the Church (in this restricted sense) are moral and ecclesiastical, and as a particular code of precepts are necessarily broad in character and limited in number.

 History

 As early as the time of Constantine I, especial insistence was put upon the obligation to hear Mass on Sundays and Holy Days, to receive the sacraments and to abstain from contracting marriage at certain seasons.
 In the seventh-century Penitentiary of Theodore of Canterbury we find penalties imposed on those who contemn the Sunday.

 According to a work written by Regino, the abbot of Prüm (d.
 915), entitled Libri duo de synodalibus causis et disciplinis, the bishop should ask in his visitation:

 The precepts here implied came to be regarded as special Commandments of the Church.
 Thus in a book of tracts of the thirteenth century attributed to Pope Celestine V (though the authenticity of this work has been denied) a separate tractate is given to the precepts of the Church and is divided into four chapters, the first of which treats of fasting, the second of confession and paschal Communion, the third of interdicts on marriage, and the fourth of tithes.

 In the fourteenth century Ernest von Parduvitz, Archbishop of Prague, instructed his priests to explain in popular sermons the principal points of the catechism, the Our Father, the Creed, the Commandments of God and of the Church (Hafner, loc. cit., 115).
 A century later (1470) the catechism of Dietrick Coelde, the first, it is said, to be written in German, explicitly set forth that there were five Commandments of the Church.

 In his Summa Theologica (part I, tit. xvii, p.
 12) Antoninus of Florence (1439) enumerates ten precepts of the Church universally binding on the faithful.
 These are: